moliver28/research-handbook/content/job-families/security/security-operations.md

 ---
-title: "Security Incident Response Team"
+title: "Security Operations Team"
-description: "As members of GitLab's Security Operations sub department, the Security Incident Response Team detects, manages, and remediates security incidents across GitLab."
+description: "As members of GitLab's Security Operations department, the Security Operations team is divided into three focus areas: Security Incident Response, Trust & Safety, and Security Logging."
 extra_js:
 - libs/mermaid.min.js
 ---

-As members of GitLab's [Security Operations sub department](/handbook/security/security-operations/), the [Security Incident Response Team](/handbook/security/security-operations/sirt/) detects, manages, and remediates security incidents across GitLab.
-Members of the Security Incident Response Team (SIRT) are the fire fighters of the GitLab Security department.
-SIRT works to create and maintain a safe and secure operating environment for the organization and its customers and responds to active security incidents.
-As a Security Engineer on SIRT you will build and maintain the tools we use to detect and respond to emerging threats in efficient and scalable ways, respond to security incidents and drive them to resolution, and develop and deploy preventative security measures for the GitLab organization and GitLab.com.
+As members of GitLab's [Security Operations department](/handbook/security/security-operations/), the [Security Operations](/handbook/security/security-operations/sirt/) is divided into three focus areas: Security Incident Response, Trust & Safety, and Security Logging, and is operational 24/7 with a follow-the-sun rotation.
+The Security Operations (SecOps) team detects, manages, and remediates security incidents across GitLab.
+Members of SecOps are the defenders and firefighters of the GitLab Security division.
+SecOps works to create and maintain a safe and secure operating environment for the organization and its customers and responds to active security incidents.
+As a Security Engineer on SecOps you will build and maintain the tools we use to detect and respond to emerging threats in efficient and scalable ways, work to increase our observability over the organisation to catch threats early, respond to security incidents and drive them to resolution, and develop and deploy preventative security measures for the GitLab organization and GitLab.com.
 Successful Security Engineers thrive in high-stress environments and can think like both an attacker and defender, engage with and mentor more junior Security Engineers, and can help come up with proactive and preventative security measures to keep GitLab and its user's data safe in an ever changing threat landscape.

 ## Responsibilities

+There are three areas of focus within the Security Operations team.

+### Security Incident Response Team

 - Detect and respond to company-wide security incidents, coordinating cross-functional teams to mitigate and eradicate threats
 - Monitor and analyze emerging threats, vulnerabilities and exploits